954-613-8597

 3 Tips on Florida’s New House Rules and the American Dream

 Is homeownership still part of today’s American Dream?
 A recent article in the Wall Street Journal shared some old school advice on buying a home in today’s economy, more along the lines of Depression Era thinkers versus Baby Boomer spenders.
 1. Buy what you can afford without scrimping on other needs.
-If you need to save for retirement or college, […]
+If you need to save for retirement or […]

 Real Estate Review: Mortgage Rates Set New Low, Homeowners Get More Time, Banks Get Blame and “Reverse Foreclosure”